arjun-krishna1/test-coverage-bot/README.md

 4. The bot starts a Devin session with the issue context, target file, coverage data, and acceptance criteria.
 5. Devin adds tests, runs relevant commands, opens a PR, and posts a follow-up issue comment with the PR link, updated coverage, tests run, and caveats.

-For demo simplicity, this uses polling instead of GitHub webhook infrastructure.
-The label is still the product trigger; the workflow discovers labeled issues on a schedule.

 ## How it works

 ```mermaid